industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 For the communication with the MindSphere configure the IE Cloud Connector.
 The steps are similar to the description for Energy1 and Energy2 above.
-Instead of configure the IE Cloud Connector, you can also import the configuration files:
+Instead of manually configuring you can also import the configuration files:

 [CloudConnector_Central](CloudConnector_Central.json)